antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 }
 ```

-Adding a finalizer to this type can introduce GC holes, which we all would prefer to avoid!
+Adding a finalizer to this type can introduce holes in the garbage collector, which we all would prefer to avoid!

 ```cmd
 Warning CA2015 Adding a finalizer to a type derived from MemoryManager<T> may permit memory to be freed while it is still in use by a Span<T>.